 Zeinab's training included visiting placements in the Ophthalmology Departments at Moorfield's Eye Hospital in London, and at the American University Hospital in Beirut, and an overseas internship at the University of Waterloo in Canada.
 A clinical teaching instructor for the past five years at the University of Melbourne, Zeinab also completed a graduate certificate in university teaching and a Masters Degree of Public Health at Sydney University along the way.

-Zeinab has special interests in the therapeutic management of ocular diseases and in pediatric optometry.
+Zeinab has particular interests in the therapeutic management of ocular diseases and in pediatric optometry.
 Away from her professional work, Zeinab has served as a member of the Youth Law Committee, as Treasurer for the Victorian Lebanese Community Council and is a current member of the Public Health Optometry Group and Optometry Australia's Low Vision Working Group.
 Like Robyn, Zeinab is currently on maternity leave.